Skip to content

 Answer: Beijing 2008.

 He became the first and only athlete to win 8 golds at a single Olympics.
 Spitz had set the prior record at 7 in Munich 1972.
-Phelps swam 17 races in 9 days to do it.
-Five world records along the way.
+Phelps swam 17 races in 9 days to do it, with seven world records along the way.

-35. How many Games did Michael Phelps compete in?
+35. How many Olympic Games did Michael Phelps compete in?
 (Medium)

 36. What is Usain Bolt’s 100m world record?
 (Easy)